Goods versus services? Wassup wit dis?

 Hey Steve,

 Everyone always talks about setting up “systems and procedures”.
-But I get a little confused on how to set up systems and procedures for carpet cleaning and/or restoration.
-It seems there are a bunch of variables here.
+But I get a little confused on how to set up systems and procedures for cleaning and/or restoration.
+It seems there are a bunch of variables in this industry.
 What I mean is when selling a product (vs. a service) it seems easier to create systems and procedures ensuring consistent quality.

 Struggling in New England